-The phase coherent NCO switching feature allows infinite number of frequency hops that are all phase coherent.
-The initial phase of the NCO is established at Time t0 from SYSREF synchronization.
+The phase coherent NCO switching feature allows an infinite number of frequency hops that are all phase coherent.
+The initial phase of the NCO is established at time, $t_0$ , from SYSREF± synchronization.
 Switching the NCO FTW does not affect the phase.
-With this feature, only one FTW is required; however, the user may want to use all 16 channels to queue up the next hop.
+With this feature, only one FTW is required, but the user may wish to use all 16 channels to queue up the next hop.

-After SYSREF synchronization at start-up, all NCOs across multiple chips are inherently synchronized.
+After SYSREF± synchronization at startup, all NCOs across multiple chips are inherently synchronized.